-After you enable the Spaces CDN, the CDN’s edge servers will begin caching and serving the contents of the Space from the default CDN endpoint,
+After you enable the Spaces CDN, the CDN’s edge servers begin caching and serving the contents of the Spaces bucket from the default CDN endpoint,

 <spacename>.<region>.cdn.digitaloceanspaces.com.
-You can also use a secure subdomain you own as an alternative endpoint, like
+Optionally, you can also configure a secure subdomain you own as an alternative endpoint, like

-The create page and existing Spaces' Settings pages have the same CDN (Content Delivery Network) section.
-When you open the Use a custom subdomain pulldown menu, you’ll see any subdomain SSL certificates already uploaded to your account.
+The Spaces creation page and existing buckets’ Settings pages have the same CDN (Content Delivery Network) section.
+In this section, the Use a custom subdomain pull-down menu lists any subdomain SSL certificates already uploaded to your account.

-If you already have a certificate for the subdomain you want to use, select it from the menu and click Save.
-We’ll automatically create a CNAME record for it if necessary and start serving content from that subdomain.
+If you already have a certificate for the subdomain you want to use, select it from the menu and click Save to finish configuring the custom endpoint.
+We automatically create a CNAME record for it if necessary and start serving content from that subdomain.

 If you don’t already have a certificate uploaded for the subdomain you want to use, click the +Add a new subdomain certificate option.
-This will open a window to guide you through either creating a new certificate with Let’s Encrypt and DigitalOcean DNS or uploading a certificate manually.
+This opens a window that gives you two options:

-Select the domain you want to use to reveal the Which subdomain would you like to use with this Space? option.
+After you click the Use Let’s Encrypt tab, select the domain you want to use.
+When you do, the Which subdomain would you like to use with this Space? option appears.
 You can select an existing subdomain or choose a new one.

 Enter a name for the certificate, then click Generate Certificate and Use Subdomain.
-This will also automatically create the necessary CNAME for the subdomain and verify the SSL certificate.
-You’ll receive a notification in the control panel when your subdomain is ready to use, which typically takes a few seconds.
+This automatically creates the necessary CNAME for the subdomain and verifies the SSL certificate.
+When your subdomain is ready to use, which typically takes a few seconds, you will receive a notification in the control panel.

 Enter the name, certificate, private key, and certificate chain in the respective fields, then click Add Certificate and Use Subdomain.

-You’ll also need to add a CNAME record pointing from the subdomain to the default CDN endpoint.
-If you don’t, you won’t be able to serve content from that subdomain.
+Finally, using your DNS management provider, add a CNAME record pointing from the subdomain to the default CDN endpoint to start serving content from the custom subdomain.

-From the Space’s Settings page, in the CDN (Content Delivery Network) section, open the pulldown menu with the current subdomain.
+From the bucket’s Settings page, in the CDN (Content Delivery Network) section, open the pull-down menu with the current subdomain.

 To switch subdomains, you can choose another certificate or add a new subdomain certificate here.

-To remove the subdomain entirely and serve content only from the default CDN endpoint, select click Remove Custom Subdomain, then click Save.
-You’ll need to to confirm the removal in the window that opens by typing the name of the subdomain and clicking Remove subdomain.
+To remove the subdomain entirely and serve content only from the default CDN endpoint, click Remove Custom Subdomain, then click Save.
+In the window that opens, confirm the removal by typing the name of the subdomain and clicking Remove subdomain.